Exporting a Quicktime Movie

 Create movies that can be edited with iMovie or Final Cut Pro

 Exporting your Timeline to QuickTime allows you to make a movie of your 3D Timeline that can be edited with software such as iMovie or Final Cut Pro.
-For example, you may want use iMovie to add a timeline to a video production or add a soundtrack or titles to your timeline.
+For example, you may want use iMovie to add a timeline to a video production or to add titles to your timeline.

 QuickTime Export provides a way to produce a high quality movie that is highly configurable.
-Please note that to export a movie that will be used simply for playback, Device Export is more efficient.
+Please note that to export a movie that will be used simply for playback, Share > iTunes is more efficient.

 Settings